chrismattmann/trec-dd-polar/README.md

 s3://mc-data-nsf/ - Raw Nutch Hadoop HDFS segment files from crawling. s3://polar-fulldump/ - A subset of the latest Common Crawl in CBOR format.
 ```
-Please contact [Chris Mattmann](mailto:mattmann@usc.edu) for access to the S3 keys necessary to download the data.
+Please contact [Chris Mattmann](mailto:mattmann@usc.edu) for access to the S3 keys necessary to download the data from Amazon.

+The data is also now available from the [NSF funded Arctic Data Center](http://arctic.io).
+You can find the data there [available as a zip file](https://arcticdata.io/catalog/#view/doi:10.18739/A2280J) along with its metadata.

 ## Citation